 Tax season is not my favorite time of the year.
 It can create a lot of stress, especially when laws tend to change so much.
 As a small business owner, it is so important to be as organized as you can be!
 Here are 10 tips to stress-free tax season prep.

 This is a sponsored post written by me on behalf of TurboTax.
 All opinions are 100% mine.

-When you’re always on the go, like me, it really helps during tax season to find tools and implement systems that help you know what you need, and keep track of what’s missing.
+When you’re always on the go, like me, it really helps during tax season to find tools and implement systems that help with tax season prep.
 Technology can be your greatest ally.
-Not only can you schedule reminders on your smartphone’s calendar, but you can also use apps to track budgets, expenses, receipts and other important financial information.
+Not only can you schedule reminders on your smartphone’s calendar, but you can also use apps to track budgets, expenses, receipts, and other important financial information.

 This year I am once again partnering up with TurboTax, because they offer so many tools that help you stress less during tax season.

 Here are a few tips to prepare for tax season and stress less with the process:

 - Start preparing your documents now.
 The sooner the better!
 Collect statements, forms and other forms you will need.
 By now, you should have received forms from your employer.